NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 ### Sample Hardhat project

-If you select _Create a JavaScript project_, a simple project creation wizard will ask you some questions and then a project with the following structure will be created:
+If you select _Create a JavaScript project_, a simple project creation wizard will ask you some questions.
+After that, the wizard will create some directories and files and installthe necessary dependencies.
+The most important of these dependencies is the [Hardhat Toolbox](/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox), a plugin that bundles all the things you need to start working with Hardhat.

+The initialized project has the following structure:

 ```
 contracts/